Escape to the Bahamas and Go Sailing

 Picture the Bahamas and what do you see?
 White sands and clear turquoise seas bathed in tropical sunshine?
-Idyllic anchorages with fabulous snorkelling and diving conditions?
+Idyllic anchorages with fabulous snorkeling and diving conditions?
 A laid-back atmosphere with beach bars serving rum cocktails and other delights?
 The smiling faces of the legendary Abacos people?

 There's all that and more in the beautiful Bahamas, just a one-hour flight from Miami.

 Unlike the chain of Caribbean islands to the south that were formed by volcanic activity, the Bahamas are the above-water parts of two extensive banks that rise from the depths of the Atlantic Ocean.
 The shallow waters here are dotted with around 700 islands and cays sheltered behind miles of coral reef that teem with sea life.

 The delights of a sailing vacation in the Bahamas unfold around Great Abaco Island, its associated cays and the family-friendly cruising grounds of the Sea of Abaco.
 In the winterless climate of this special place, the trade winds blow gently across calm turquoise waters sheltered from the ocean beyond.
 The emphasis is on nature, solitude and tranquility, with small beach settlements, some including resorts, to be found on the cays you will visit.

 The Bahamas cruising ground is expansive, and the Abaco area offers just about all that charter sailors are looking for in a holiday with family and friends.
 But if sailing and discovery are the main objectives, there's much more to explore on an extended voyage through this widespread archipelago.

 Technically outside the Caribbean but in practice a part of its weather systems, the Bahamas face the possibility of hurricanes peaks in late summer.
 During normal weather conditions the wind is generally calm to moderate and only occasionally becomes fresh.